 If you’re visiting Mount Rushmore on the west side of the state, you can easily spend a day or half a day at George S. Mickelson Trail, which is 15 miles (24 km) from Mount Rushmore.

-This trail is in the heart of the beautiful Black Hills and was once a train route.
+This trail was once a train route in the heart of the beautiful Black Hills.

 Trains used this path for over 100 years before being abandoned in the 1980s; in 1991, a group of outdoor recreation enthusiasts realized its potential, and by 1998, the new trail was opened to the public.